 Who can make the claim under the special rules?

-The claim can be made if the claimant is terminally ill.
-The claim can be made either by the person who is ill or by someone acting on their behalf.
-If the claim is made on behalf of the ill person, it is not necessary for the ill person to sign the form.
+The claim can be made either by the person who is terminally ill or by someone acting on their behalf.
+If the claim is made on behalf of the terminally ill person, it is not necessary for them to sign the form.
 This may be appropriate where a person has not been told the full nature of their condition.
-However, even if the claim has been made by another person, the ill person will be notified that a claim has been made for Attendance Allowance or Disability Living Allowance.
-But, they will not be told that the claim has been made under the special rules.
+If the claim has been made by another person, the terminally ill person will be notified that a claim has been made for Attendance Allowance or Disability Living Allowance.
+However, they will not be told that the claim has been made under the special rules.

 How do you claim?

-Claims should be made on the Disability Living Allowance (people under 65), Attendance Allowance (people over 65) and Employment and Support Allowance (people under 65) claim forms.
-To get a claim form you can:
+Claims should be made on the Disability Living Allowance (people aged under 65), Attendance Allowance (people aged over 65) and Employment and Support Allowance (people aged under 65) claim forms.

-A short medical report about the ill person's condition must be sent in with the claim forms for Attendance Allowance and Disability Living Allowance.
-This report is called DS1500.
-The ill person or their representative should ask their doctor or specialist for a DS1500 report.
-The DS1500 report will be based upon what is currently known about the ill person's condition.
+A short medical report about the terminally ill person's condition must be sent in with the claim forms for Attendance Allowance and Disability Living Allowance.
+This report is called DS1500 and is available from a doctor, specialist or consultant.

 It is not necessary to see the doctor to obtain the report.
 A nurse or doctor's receptionist can be asked to arrange for the report to be issued.

 - Attendance Allowance, GOV.UK